October Snow = Fat Early Season IceOctober 22, 2013

 - Ski strap – the longer the better.
 Probably the single most important item in your kit.
 Consider carrying two.
 These can be used to do major repairs and lashing boots and binding systems.
 They are also good temporary fixes to skin glue problems.
 Don’t be afraid to pull them REALLY tight.
 If you carry some sort of sled system (for emergency evacuation) it is likely that you will have several ski straps that can be used for both systems – i.e. your evac and your repair kit

 - Bailing wire – this along with a ski strap or two can solve almost any binding/boot emergency.
-Remember, you are not trying to return your ski system to pristine powder skiing condition – you are just trying to make it workable so that you can get out of the backcountry to your car and real repairs
+Remember, you are not trying to return your ski system to pristine powder skiing condition – you are just trying to make it workable so that you can get out of the backcountry to search for “the car repair near me“.

 Bottom Row – Left to Right